Create Tableau Maps from Spatial Files

-You can connect to the following spatial file types: Shapefiles, MapInfo tables, KML (Keyhole Markup Language) files, and GeoJSON files.
+You can connect to the following spatial file types: Shapefiles, MapInfo tables, KML (Keyhole Markup Language) files, GeoJSON files, TopoJSON files, and zipped Esri File Geodatabases.
 You can then create point, line, or polygon maps using the data in those files.

 Note:In current versions of Tableau, you can only connect to point geometries, linear geometries, or polygons.
 You cannot connect to mixed geometry types.